The integral identity conjecture in motivic homotopy theory: Abstract

 \section{Abstract}

 The integral identity conjecture of Kontsevich and Soibelman plays an important role in proving the existence of motivic Donaldson-Thomas invariants for three-dimensional noncommutative Calabi-Yau manifolds.
-There are a number of different formulations of this conjecture in different contexts and accordingly, there are corresponding solutions to them.
+There are a number of different formulations of this conjecture in different contexts, and accordingly, there are corresponding solutions to them.
 The methods devoted to solving this conjecture are diverse, ranging from $\ell$-adic cohomology of rigid analytic varieties to Hrushovski-Kazhdan motivic integration and motivic Fubini theorem for tropicalization maps,...
-In \cite{florian-2024}, Ivorra deduces a functorial version of the integral identity in the stable homotopy of schemes, from the Braden hyperbolic localization theorem.
-This functorial version concerns Ayoub's nearby cycles functor associated with a $\gm_m$-equivariant morphism $f \colon X \longrightarrow \mathbb{A}^1$ on vector bundles with a linear action of $\gm_m$ on algebraic varieties over a field of characteristic zero.
-In the present work, we follow the functorial approach from \cite{florian-2024} and extend the scope of the original conjecture by Kontsevich and Soibelman by studying more generally the case of $\gm_m$-equivariant functions on algebraic $S$-spaces with a $\tau$-locally linearizable action of $\gm_m$ over a noetherian scheme $S$ and extend the functorial integral identity of \cite{florian-2024} to these cases.
-As in \cite{florian-2024}, our result is functorial, it allows more flexibity on the characteristic of the base scheme and the formulation exists in the world of motives which can realizes to other settings, e.g., \'etale realization, Betti realization, virtual motives...
-We also prove a result which is independent of interest and already appears in the work of others, namely, the motivic version of the functorial compatibility of the Bernstein isomorphisms with constant term functors.
+In \cite{florian-2024}, Ivorra deduces a functorial version of the integral identity in the motivic stable homotopy categories of schemes, from the Braden hyperbolic localization theorem.
+This functorial version concerns Ayoub's nearby cycles functor associated with a $\gm_m$-equivariant function $f \colon \mathbb{V}(\mathcal{E}) \longrightarrow \mathbb{A}^1$ on a vector bundle $\mathbb{V}(\mathcal{E})$ over a field of characteristic zero.
+In the present work, we follow the functorial approach from \cite{florian-2024} and extend the scope of the original conjecture by Kontsevich and Soibelman by studying more generally the case of $\gm_m$-equivariant functions on algebraic $S$-spaces with a $\tau$-locally linearizable action of $\gm_m$ over a noetherian base scheme $S$.